alfhj/nvdb2xodr/README.md

 ## TODO:
 - [x] Junctions
 - [ ] Fix roundabouts and missing roads
+- [ ] Convert to to intermediary format using NetworkX
-- [ ] Incorporate optional FKB data
+- [ ] Incorporate optional road polygon data
 - [ ] Lane access for bus lanes
 - [ ] Setting types for exit ramps